 The Artist

-Diego Ramírez works across a range of mediums.
 His solo exhibition Vampires of the Earth (2023) gained significant attention by consolidating his work with text, images, and materials such as resin, pespex and neon.
 He went on to show some of these works at Sydney Contemporary with MARS Gallery later the same year.

 In 2018, he screened a collection of his moving image works at ACMI in partnership with ACCA in Diego Ramirez: Towards the Umbral, curated by Annabelle Lacroix.
-He is part of the survey show Melbourne Now at the NGV with his new video The Perfect Ever co-curated by recess in 2023.
+He was part of the survey show Melbourne Now at the NGV with his video The Perfect Ever co-curated by recess in 2023.
 His films are shown internationally, participating in Terror En Lo Profundo curated by Deslave at Human Resources LA in 2018 and Unco curated by Ian Haig at Torrance Art Museum in 2013.
 Various international festivals have shown them also, such as EXiS, FILE Sao Pualo, Stuttgarter Filmwinter, Kuala Lumpur EFVF, and Channels Video Art Festival.

 He is also known for performance, like the black piñata filled with institutional confetti he broke in Contact High curated by Anador Walsh at Gertrude Glasshouse 2023, and the comical audition for Buffy The Vampire Slayer in Lifenessless at West Space x Gertrude Contemporary in 2019, as part of Ventriloquy curated by Joel Stern.
-In 2024, he is participating in LIVE curated by Anador Walsh at The Melbourne Art Fair, after performing at the private launch of the fair in 2023.

 The Writer

-He incidentally became a writer by doing catalogues for friends, early in his career.
-Today he regularly contributes essays, profiles, reviews and prose to a range of publications.
 In 2022, he wrote a catalogue essay for Jon Campbell in Speech Patterns, at AGWA.
 His arts criticism features in Art and Australia, NECSUS, un Projects, Runway Journal, Art Collector, Running Dog, MEMO, Art Collector, Art Guide, Blue Journal, Meanjin, Performance Review and Australian Book Review.

 In 2019, he presented The Horrible Affair between a Sadistic Image and a Masochistic Text at West Space as part of WRITING&CONCEPTS, a lecture on the relationship between his art and writing.
 Ther next year, he participated in Writing In The Expanded Field with ACCA x non/fictionLab.
 In 2022, he delivered a masterclass for the Digital Young Writers Program at the National Gallery of Australia.